-- 1. Welcomes the progress of the leaders-led negotiations so far and the ongoing efforts of the leaders and their negotiators to reach a comprehensive and durable settlement, and encourages the sides to grasp the current opportunity with determination to secure a comprehensive settlement; - 2.
-Takes note of the reports of the Secretary-General (S/2016/598) and (S/2016/599); - 3.
-Recalls Security Council resolution 2263 (2016), and calls upon the two leaders to: - (a) Put their efforts behind further work on reaching convergences on the core issues; - (b) Continue to work with the Technical Committees with the objective of improving the daily lives of the Cypriots; - (c) Improve the public atmosphere for the negotiations, including by focussing public messages on convergences and the way ahead, and delivering more constructive and harmonised messages; and - (d) Increase the participation of civil society in the process as appropriate; - 4.
-Requests the Secretary-General to intensify transition planning in relation to a settlement, guided by developments in negotiations, and encourages the sides to engage with each other, as well as with UNFICYP and the United Nations Good Offices mission on issues related to the implementation of a settlement; - 5.
-Urges the implementation of confidence-building measures, and looks forward to agreement on and implementation of further such mutually-acceptable steps, including military confidence building measures and the opening of crossing points already agreed upon and others, that can contribute to a conducive environment for a settlement;
+"2.
+Takes note of the report of the Secretary-General (S/2017/20);

+"3.
+Recalls Security Council resolution 2263 (2016), and calls upon the two leaders to:

+(a) Put their efforts behind further work on reaching convergences on the core issues;

+(b) Continue to work with the Technical Committees with the objective of improving the daily lives of the Cypriots;

+(c) Improve the public atmosphere for the negotiations, including by focussing public messages on convergences and the way ahead, and delivering more constructive and harmonised messages; and

+(d) Increase the participation of civil society in the process as appropriate;

+"4.
+Requests the Secretary-General to intensify further transition planning in relation to a settlement, guided by developments in negotiations, and encourages the sides to engage with each other, as well as with UNFICYP and the United Nations good offices mission on issues related to the implementation of a settlement;

+"5.
+Urges the implementation of confidence-building measures, and looks forward to agreement on and implementation of further such mutually-acceptable steps, including military confidence-building measures and the opening of crossing points already agreed upon and others, that can contribute to a conducive environment for a settlement;

-- 6. Welcomes all efforts to accommodate the Committee on Missing Persons exhumation requirements as well as the joint appeal for information issued by the two leaders on 28 May 2015, and calls upon all parties to provide more expeditious, full access to all areas, given the need to intensify the Committee's work; - 7.
-Reaffirms all its relevant resolutions on Cyprus, in particular resolution 1251 (1999) of 29 June 1999 and subsequent resolutions; - 8.
-Expresses its full support for UNFICYP and decides to extend its mandate for a further period ending 31 January 2017; - 9.
-Calls on both sides to continue to engage, as a matter of urgency and while respecting UNFICYP's mandate, in consultations with UNFICYP on the demarcation of the buffer zone, and on the United Nations 1989 aide-memoire, with a view to reaching early agreement on outstanding issues; - 10.
-Calls on the Turkish Cypriot side and Turkish forces to restore in Strovilia the military status quo which existed there prior to 30 June 2000; - 11.
-Calls on both sides to allow access to deminers and to facilitate the removal of the remaining mines in Cyprus within the buffer zone, and urges both sides to extend demining operations outside the buffer zone; - 12.
-Requests the Secretary-General to submit a report on implementation of this resolution, including on transition planning in relation to the settlement, by 8 January 2017 and to keep the Security Council updated on events as necessary; - 13.
-Welcomes the efforts being undertaken by UNFICYP to implement the Secretary-General's zero tolerance policy on sexual exploitation and abuse and to ensure full compliance of its personnel with the United Nations code of conduct, requests the Secretary-General to continue to take all necessary action in this regard and to keep the Security Council informed, and urges troop-contributing countries to take appropriate preventive action including the conduct of predeployment awareness training, and to take disciplinary action and other action to ensure full accountability in cases of such conduct involving their personnel; - 14.
-Decides to remain seized of the matter.
+"6.
+Welcomes all efforts to accommodate the Committee on Missing Persons exhumation requirements as well as the joint appeal for information issued by the two leaders on 28 May 2015, and calls upon all parties to provide more expeditious, full access to all areas, given the need to intensify the Committee's work;

+"7.
+Reaffirms all its relevant resolutions on Cyprus, in particular resolution 1251 (1999) of 29 June 1999 and subsequent resolutions;

+"8.
+Expresses its full support for UNFICYP and decides to extend its mandate for a further period ending 31 July 2017;

+"9.
+Calls on both sides to continue to engage, as a matter of urgency and while respecting UNFICYP's mandate, in consultations with UNFICYP on the demarcation of the buffer zone, and on the United Nations 1989 aide-memoire, with a view to reaching early agreement on outstanding issues;

+"10.
+Calls on the Turkish Cypriot side and Turkish forces to restore in Strovilia the military status quo which existed there prior to 30 June 2000;

+"11.
+Calls on both sides to allow access to deminers and to facilitate the removal of the remaining mines in Cyprus within the buffer zone, and urges both sides to extend demining operations outside the buffer zone;

+"12.
+Requests the Secretary-General to submit a report on implementation of this resolution, including on transition planning in relation to the settlement, by 10 July 2017 and to keep the Security Council updated on events as necessary;

+"13.
+Welcomes the efforts being undertaken by UNFICYP to implement the Secretary-General's zero-tolerance policy on sexual exploitation and abuse and to ensure full compliance of its personnel with the United Nations code of conduct, requests the Secretary-General to continue to take all necessary action in this regard and to keep the Security Council informed, and urges troop-contributing countries to take appropriate preventive action including the conduct of pre-deployment awareness training, and to take disciplinary action and other action to ensure full accountability in cases of such conduct involving their personnel;

+"14.
+Decides to remain seized of the matter."

+For information.
+Not an official record